scriptingislife/Bytes-Of-Swiss/README.md

-# Infosec King Of The Hill
+# Infosec King of the Hill
-Infosec King Of The Hill experiment
+Infosec King of the Hill experiment